Trading Volatile Markets with the Straddle Options Strategy

 Implementing the straddle options strategy is relatively simple.
 It involves purchasing two options.

-1. Long one call option with strike nearest to current market price
+1. Long one call option with strike nearest to the current market price

-2. Long one put option with same strike as the call above
+2. Long one put option with the same strike as the call above

 Setup and Implementation – Trading Volatile Markets with the Straddle Options Strategy

-We believe the next 30 days will bring significant volatility in the markets through the presidential election period.
+We believe the next 30 days will bring significant volatility in the markets through the China & US trade talks.
 I don’t know where price will go but I don’t need to with the straddle options strategy, I just need volatile markets.

 When You Make Money – Trading Volatile Markets with the Straddle Options Strategy